0

 Deborah's roommate, not the track star, the one before the track star, had been finger raped.
 Deborah tries to remember her name, but cannot.
 What she remembers is the small, pale woman coming into their room late at night.
 "What was her name again?"
 Deborah can only remember that she was a literature major.
 When the woman came in that night, she climbed the ladder up into her bunk bed, and still fully clothed, pulled the covers up over her head.
 She did not answer Deborah's concerned questions.
 In time Deborah stopped asking and stood silently beside the bunk bed waiting.
 More time passed.
 The literature major, tossed the covers aside, climbed down the ladder and without as much as a glance toward Deborah, took change from the phone-bowl and went out into the hall to use the payphone.
 It was not the police that she called.
 It was her family.
 They answered her call.
 The middle of the night and they answered her call.
 The literature major's voice was tearless as she described being grabbed by two men on the West Bank Bridge.
 They tried to throw her down into the Mississippi River, but she held on to the bridge suspender with all of her might.
 She did not let go.
 "I held on, Mom," she said.
 "I held on with everything I have."
 Deborah went into the hall and stood beside her.
 The literature major said, "Yes," then "No, they used their fingers."
 Then "Yes."
 Yes."
 "I love you too."
 "Yes."
 "Goodbye Mom."
 She turned to Deborah, "I'm leaving," she said.

 Deborah wonders what became of her roommate.
 Did she drop out of the university?
-The University of Minnesota was a large campus, but not so large that they would not have run into each other.
+The University of Minnesota was a large campus, but not so large that they would not have run into each other had the roommate returned to school.
 So probably she did drop out.
 Maybe she stayed in her suburb, and never returned to The Cities.
 Deborah gets up and makes herself a cup of tea, during which she continues writing her fantasy story about her missing roommate.
 She probably got a job in the local grocery store.
 Maybe even married the grocer's son.
 "But I bet she kept a hell of a reading room."
 Deborah imagines shelves of books—Tolstoy, Steinbeck, Wolf.
 She sees books stacked on side tables—Orwell, Welty, Burgess.
 Stacked up from the floor—Dawkins, Roach, Deutch.
 In the center of the maelstrom of books is a golden chase lounge, tossed with assorted tapestry pillows in earthen tones.
 A small desk of dark wood, with a single drawer sits against the window.
 Along the back of the desk, between bookends, is a row of bruised and stained journals.
-Stacked upon the desk are the latest in the literature major's rotating stack of library books—Snyder, Applebaum, Harari.
+Stacked upon the desk are the latest in a rotating stack of library books—Snyder, Applebaum, Harari.

 "No, I'm not quite satisfied with that ending," Deborah says.
-She does not realize that this is the last time she will have the opportunity to speak out-loud to herself until after the shop closes.
-A car pulls into the lot.
-Her tea is finished and Deborah takes it to her station behind the counter as five women carrying project bags and takeout bags make there way, laughing, to the front door.
-Two, with heads together, begin handing the homespun on the shelf across from the counter, another two are bent over examining the Addie display on the front of the counter.
+Just then a car pulls into the lot.
+Deborah takes her tea with her to her station behind the counter as five women carrying project bags and food takeout bags make their way, laughing, to the front door.
+Once inside, two of them stand with heads together, handing the homespun on the shelf across from the counter.
+Another two are bent over examining the Addie display on the front of the counter.
 The fifth approaches Deborah.

 "I certainly do.
 I taught you and your husband, Pete, to knit a few years ago.
 It's good to see you are still knitting."